Course overview

 In your final year, you’ll apply the skills and knowledge you have developed by critically examining the organisational contexts and factors which might influence a sport psychologist’s applied practice.
 Focusing on topics and themes from both organisational and cultural sport psychology, you’ll reflect on the diverse and unique range of individuals and organisational contexts that typify applied sport psychology practice.

-Throughout your studies, you'll also get plenty of hands-on experience through the professional work placements and volunteering opportunities included within your degree.
+Throughout your studies, you'll also get plenty of hands-on experience through the work-based experience and volunteering opportunities included within your degree.

 You’ll also have the chance to expand your knowledge and experience by going on an international study trip, where flights and accommodation will be funded by the University.
 Previous students have been to Berlin, Germany, where they visited the Jewish Museum, the Stasi Museum, the Holocaust Memorial and Sachsenhausen concentration camp.